openvax/neoantigen-vaccine-pipeline/README.md

 ### Dockerized pipeline

+#### Prerequisites

-Note that this relies on a private Docker image which contains the necessary tool dependencies.
+Note that this currently relies on a private Docker image which contains the necessary tool dependencies.
 This is not ready for external users.

 Prerequisites for us:
-- Installed Docker (for how to do this on Debian, see https://docs.docker.com/install/linux/docker-ce/debian/#set-up-the-repository)
+- Installed Docker
 - A JSON file containing the private key describing the bhardwaj-lab service account.
 - A machine with at least 16 cores and 1TB free disk space.

+Also please note that the Docker setup is supported for the following Debian distributions:
+- Buster 10 (Docker CE 17.11 Edge only)
+- Stretch 9 (stable) / Raspbian Stretch
+- Jessie 8 (LTS) / Raspbian Jessie
+- Wheezy 7.7 (LTS)

+And the following Ubuntu distributions:
+- Artful 17.10 (Docker CE 17.11 Edge and higher only)
+- Xenial 16.04 (LTS)
+- Trusty 14.04 (LTS)

+For how to install Docker on Debian, see https://docs.docker.com/install/linux/docker-ce/debian/#set-up-the-repository.

 #### 1. Set up service account access to bhardwaj-lab buckets: